Director: Ishiro Honda

 But is the original movie worth all the fan base it has gotten over the years?
 The answer is simple a resounding yes.
 I watched this movie again just this afternoon and I loved it all over again.

 Because the story is really good.
-I mean it gives you everything you’ve seen in many monster particularly Kaiju movies, which is normal since it is the first Kaiju, japanese monster, movie ever, the monster attacking or moving through the city while the authorities and the army try to stop it, the people terrified, a scaled down version of 1954 Tokyo (made by hand since CGI wasn’t that popular in the fifties) and also some small coastal fishing town being mercilessly destroyed by the King of the Monsters.
-And of course the good guys to find a way to deal with the threat.
+I mean it gives you everything you’ve seen in many monster particularly Kaiju movies, which is normal since it is the first Kaiju, japanese monster, movie ever, the monster attacking or moving through the city while the authorities and the army try to stop it, the people terrified, a scaled down version of 1954 Tokyo and also some small coastal fishing town (all really well-made) being mercilessly destroyed by the King of the Monsters and of course of course it gives you the good guys (humans) to find a way to deal with the threat.
 Whether it’s a success or not you’ll have to see for yourself if you haven’t already, or if you haven’t already guessed (they do defeat it).
 The story also has a romantic subplot but if you don’t like that kind of thing don’t worry, it doesn’t distract from what’s important and I’d say it adds something to the movie and is not a waste of time.

 The Monster even if it’s a man in a suit, it’s great, despite of what you may think of its appearance when it is on Screen it does seem like a monster is destroying Tokyo, an unstoppable force of Nature laying waste to everything it comes across, this force of nature thing is especially present at the beginning of the movie when you don’t see the Monster yet but see the destruction it causes, the music does help this a lot and so do many other elements of this movie.